Alimen/ColoringProblem/README.md

 NPLAB: Coloring Problem is a HTML5 game inspired by Graph Coloring Problem in NP-complete problems.
 The following are basic gameplay rules:

-1. In each player's turn, player pick an uncolored area and select a available color to paint on it
+1. In each player's turn, player pick an uncolored region and select a available color to paint on it
-2. Adjacent areas can't have same color
+2. Adjacent regions can't have same color
-3. Area without available color will black out automatically
+3. Region without available color will black out automatically
-3. Player with no available area lose the game
+3. Player with no available region lose the game

 Important Source Files
 ----------------------